Petition for a Stepchild to Come to the U.S.

 USCIS will usually approve your Form I-130 if you can establish a qualifying relationship with your stepchild.
 That means you have to show that you’re married to their parent and that they’re the lawful children of your spouse.

-Are you in need of help from an expert immigration attorney?
+Do you need help from an expert immigration attorney?

 Filling Out The I-130 Form - Nanthaveth & AssociatesFAQ on Stepchild Immigration

 Stepchild immigration can be confusing, so here’s a quick list of questions that immigration attorneys often hear.
-If you don’t see the answer to your question listed here, we’ll be happy to answer it for you – just call our office to set up a free consultation.
+If you don’t see the answer to your question listed here, we’ll be happy to answer it for you – just call our office to set up a consultation.

 Is a Stepchild Considered Immediate Family by USCIS?